PureHarmonyProject/app-ognilouD/README.md

-# app-duolingo
+# app-ognilouD
-Duolingo application for PureHarmony
+ognilouD application for HarmonyOS NEXT and AOSP